Anna Grimaldi wins gold in Rio

 * Para-swimmers dream of gold

-Horan was pipped in the ride-off for bronze by 0.356s, conceding the podium finish to American Megan Fisher.
+Cyclist Kate Horan had to settle for fourth in the women's 3km pursuit C4.
+She was pipped in the ride-off for bronze by 0.356s, conceding the podium finish to American Megan Fisher.

 Fisher recorded 4:04:081 to Horan's 4:04:437.
 Horan dominated the opening two kilometres but faded.